 Then it was time to move on to the sweetest part of the process: the filling.
 Since we had to cook the mixture on really high heat, each of us took turns stirring so it wouldn’t burn.
 (I wonder if there’s a kitchen aid for this, too.)

 Unbeknownst to João, Ana and I decided to perform our own quality-control checks to make sure that everything was ok.

 Once our filling was ready, we carefully squeezed it into the egg tart molds then placed the tray in the oven.
 And…

 about 20 minutes later, we had warm, flaky, ultra-elegant pasteis de nata and three very happy people to devour them.
 And for the first time ever, I ate every last bite…of more than just one!

 Muito obrigada to Chef João Batalha and his team for making this possible.
 Abraços to my favorite Lisbon-based photographer, Paulo Petronilho, for capturing every second of the fun.
 Beijinhos to my friend Ana Nogueira for making the experience even more entertaining!
 You can learn more about the Pasteis de Nata Workshop here.

-Sheree M. Mitchell has traveled to 40 countries, lived on three continents and speaks English and Spanish (while currently working on Italian and Portuguese).
+Sheree M. Mitchell has traveled to 40 countries, lived on three continents and speaks English, Spanish, Portuguese and some Italian.
 In 2014, Sheree gave up a comfortable life and career in Miami to embark on an ambitious 14-month, five continent transformational solo sojourn around the world.
 Today she oversees Immersa Global and IG Scholar, two boutique firms that specialize in designing unique immersion experiences abroad for discerning travelers and students.
 Sheree regularly speaks at the New York Times Travel Show and serves as a tourism product development and marketing consultant for regional and national organizations.
 Connect with Sheree and Immersa Global on Facebook, Twitter and Instagram: @immersaglobal